lownocode/allshop/README.md

 # Game of kings

-A game, hosted by platform Vk Mini Apps.
+A app, hosted by platform Vk Mini Apps.

 ## Instructions